Surajghevade7021/db_local/90_Day_Ultimate_DataEngineer_Roadmap.md

 Do not rely on clicking "Easy Apply" on LinkedIn.
 Apply via referrals:
 * **Step 1**: Find engineers or engineering managers at target companies (Tiger Analytics, Fractal, Tredence) on LinkedIn.
 * **Step 2**: Send a short, professional connection request:
   > "Hi [Name], I'm a Data Engineer focusing on PySpark, GCP, and Airflow pipelines.
 I saw your team works on large-scale analytics platforms.
 I recently built a GCP batch ingestion platform (using Dataproc, Airflow, and dbt) and would love to connect and chat about your data engineering patterns.
 If you have open roles on your team, I'd appreciate a referral.
-Thanks, Ratan."
+Thanks, suraj."
 * **Step 3**: Track all applications in a spreadsheet (Company, Position, Date Applied, Contact Person, Status).

 ### 10.4 Target Metrics